Genetalks/gtz/README.md

     For installation you can (recommended)

     `sudo curl -SL https://gtz.io/fastqc_gtz_latest.run -o /tmp/fastqc2gtz.run && sudo sh /tmp/fastqc2gtz.run`

     ###### or

     download installation files： [-GTX.Zip fastqc-gtz-]( https://gtz.io/fastqc_gtz_latest.run ) ，then install

     `sudo sh fastqc_gtz_latest.run`

     After the installation is complete, you can perform fastqc-gtz in any directory

 - **How to Use?**

-    After the installation is complete, the execution program and related scripts will be generated in the installation directory. otherwise you need to switch to the installation directory and run it in ./fastqc-gtz mode.
+    After the installation is complete, the execution program and related scripts will be generated in the installation directory.
     GTX.Zip support package for fastqc, based on fastqc (0.11.8) version, which: Added direct reading capability for gtz files, all functions are exactly the same as fastqc main code function.

     #### Use examples